andrewmmc/andrewmmc.com/content/about/index.md

 Andrew is experienced in developing websites using above languages or frameworks listed.
 He is experienced in developing responsive websites with high cross browsers and devices compatibility.
 He is also strong at creating HTML5 animated website or banners that always driving users attention on your products or services.

-## Backend Development and Database
-* PHP, MySQL
-* Node.js, Mongo

-Andrew is experienced in developing website or application using above languages listed.

 ## Application Development
 * React Native
 * Unity